When it comes to most kinds of scores it’s generally better to have a higher number.

 #3: Your payment history.
 Are you making payments on time and consistently?
 Or are you constantly missing them and incurring interest?
 Are you always carrying forward a balance?

 #4: Multiple and sustained applications for lending.
 While a reasonable amount of shopping around for a good lending arrangement can reflect due diligence, if there are continuous credit inquiries happening over a period of months and you’ve also fully utilized all your available credit (and are having trouble with payments) that’ll impact your score and be a big red flag for lenders.
-“If there are, for example, 10 inquiries over a three-month period then that’s not normal behaviour and is a sign someone has problems with credit management,” says Ragauskas.
+For example, if there are 10 inquiries over a three-month period that can be a sign someone has problems with credit management.

 Alright, so now that you have an idea of what can impact your score, let’s look at some tangible things you can do to increase it.
-You’ll notice these are all pretty intuitive and there’s no magic bullet – it really boils down to responsible credit use and not spending more than you have the means to pay off.
+Below, CWB Personal Banking Account Manager Sam Al-Khazraji offers some insights.
+You’ll notice these are all pretty intuitive and that's because there’s no magic bullet – it really all boils down to responsible credit use and not spending more than you have the means to pay off.

 6 strategies for improving your credit score

 #1: Pay your credit card bills on time, every time – and, if you can, avoid carrying forward a balance.
-“This is kind of a no brainer, but sometimes people don’t connect the dots on how simply paying off what you owe consistently and on time really matters,” says Sam Al-Khazraji, Account Manager, Personal Banking.
+“This is kind of a no brainer, but sometimes people don’t connect the dots on how simply paying off what you owe consistently and on time really matters,” says Al-Khazraji.

 #2: Find out the date your credit card gets reported to the credit bureau (hint: this is different from your statement due date).
 Your credit report changes when a creditor sends an update about one of your accounts to one of the credit bureaus.
 “If you want your latest payment and utilization to be reflected in your credit report and score, find out when your credit card company sends this information to the credit bureau,” says Al-Khazraji.
 “You can do this by calling the credit company directly or by contacting a company like Credit Karma.